Quantum Image Representation Methods Using Qutrits: Conclusion and Future Work

 \section{Conclusion and Future Work}

 A few implementations to represent images as quantum states using qutrits have been described.
-All of these were validated using simulations with Cirq; the circuit diagrams of which are shown in \Cref{fig:qfrqi,fig:qfrqi_c,fig:qfrqci,fig:qmcqi,fig:qqrci} and the decoded images are shown in \Cref{fig:frqi,fig:frqi_c,fig:frqci,fig:mcqi,fig:qrci}.
+All of these were validated using simulations with Cirq.
 While the decoding is probabilistic for most of them and depends on the number of shots used, it is also important to note that decoding the image is not the only use case for these representations.
 Different image processing tasks can be performed on the final quantum state \cite{https://doi.org/10.48550/arxiv.2203.01831,Ruan2021,Yan_Venegas-Andraca_2020,6379238}.
-Machine Learning tasks like classification can also be performed on the qutrit quantum representation of the images as performed with qubit QIRs \cite{khandelwal2022classifying,https://doi.org/10.48550/arxiv.2110.05476}.
+Machine learning tasks like classification can also be performed on the qutrit quantum representation of the images as performed with qubit QIRs \cite{khandelwal2022classifying, https://doi.org/10.48550/arxiv.2110.05476}.
+A summary of the provided methods is shown in Table \ref{tab:summary}.
+The resource requirement increases slower than the qubit case and is always lower except for trivial cases.
+This can be seen from Fig. \ref{fig:compare}.

 While from the universality of qudit logic, the decomposition of the multi-qutrit gates used can be assured, the decompositions have not been looked at in this paper.
 Research can be done to find optimal decompositions of the gates.
 More representations can be studied to utilise the extra state available in qutrits.
 Appropriate use of the empty slots can also be studied.
 Comparison of different representations on their effectiveness in various image processing tasks can also be explored.